xtuml/otel2puml/README.md

 * Produce clear and comprehensive PlantUML activity diagrams that accurately depict the system.

 ## How it Works
-End to end the **otel2puml** ingests Open Telemetry data in JSON files and outputs activity diagrams in PlantUML format that represent the causal possibilities learnt from the data.
-The tool is split into two main components that can be used independently or together:
+End to end the **otel2puml** tool ingests Open Telemetry data in JSON files and outputs activity diagrams in PlantUML format that represent the causal possibilities learnt from the data.
+The tool is split into two main components that can be used independently or together as **otel2puml**:

 - **otel2pv** - Ingests OpenTelemetry Data (currently from JSON Files only) extracting the specific data from the OpenTelemetry [Spans](https://opentelemetry.io/docs/concepts/signals/traces/#spans) that make up [Traces](https://opentelemetry.io/docs/concepts/signals/traces/) that form call trees.
 These are then sequenced (see [Sequencing](/docs/user/sequencer_HOWTO.md)) and converted to Protocol Verifier (PV) Event Sequences (see [Data Types]()).
 These are then output as:
     - JSON files containing PV Event Sequences